Application process exchange

 2. Make sure that your Minerva record is up-to-date:

-• Any transfer credit earned during an approved study away in a previous term of study must be articulated on your Minerva record.
+• Any transfer credits earned during an approved study away in a previous term of study must be articulated on your Minerva record.

-3. Be currently registered as a full-time resident student in the McGill BA, BSW or B.Th. degree in Winter 2023 and Fall 2023 at McGill.
+3. Be currently registered as a full-time resident student in the McGill Faculty of Arts - BA, BSW or B.Th. degree - in Winter 2024 and Fall 2024 at McGill.
+Specifically:

 NOTE 1- Social Work and Theology students: You must first discuss your plans to take courses at another university with your program advisor.
 (See Social Work program advisor or Theology program advisor).
 Your program advisor must send an email from their McGill email account confirming that you have departmental approval.
-It must be emailed to studyaway.arts [at] mcgill.ca BEFORE the Exchange application deadline in the following format: SWRK/Theology approval for LAST NAME/FIRST NAME; STUDENT NUMBER and EXCHANGE TERM
+Please have them submit a ticket via the ARTS Oasis Service Desk Portal BEFORE the Exchange application deadline.
+They can select "Other", then in the "Summary" indicate: SWRK/Theology approval for LAST NAME/FIRST NAME; STUDENT NUMBER and EXCHANGE TERM.

 NOTE 2- Graduation: Students who are taking one or more courses at another university during their term of graduation WILL NOT be eligible to graduate at the end of that final term.
 The Study Away team will add the NEXT available term of graduation to your Minerva record.